 Before most of the potions annotations were added to the book.

-And accepting that supposition to be the case is optional.
+And accepting either of those suppositions to be the case is optional.
 I’m not going to follow it any further here.

 • • • •